Welcome to Foxes' Class

 Times Tables will be practised throughout the week and tested on Fridays.

-Doodle Maths: Your child now has a subscription to Doodle Maths and we recommend that they spend 10 minutes a day using Doodle Maths to practise numeracy skills.
+Doodle Maths: Your child now has a subscription to Doodle Maths and we recommend that they spend 10 minutes a day using Doodle Maths to develop their numeracy skills.

 Maths Frame is a fantastic free resource to help learn and practise your multiplication tables.